 Skip to main content

-Add the OpenCX server to your AI tool so your assistant can manage contacts, sessions, training, and more through natural language.
-Prerequisites: Node.js 18+ and an OpenCX API key.
+Add the OpenCX server to your AI client so it can manage contacts, sessions, training, and more through natural language.

 1

-Go to your OpenCX dashboard and navigate to Settings > API Keys > Create API Key.
-Copy the generated key.
+Open your OpenCX dashboard and navigate to Settings > API Keys > Create API Key.
+Give it a descriptive name (e.g. “Cursor MCP”) and copy the key immediately — it is only shown once.

 2